-The Bay Area Rapid Transit District's Annual Surveillance Report covers the initial time period through June 30, 2020 and includes all surveillance technology previously approved by the Board.
+The Bay Area Rapid Transit District's Annual Surveillance Report covers time period from June 30, 2020 through June 30, 2021 and includes all surveillance technology previously approved by the Board.
 It is important to note that BART has taken a community based and collaborative approach with regards to policy development and implementation of surveillance technology.
 All the surveillance technology deployed at BART has the sole goal of improving public safety and security, or otherwise enhancing public trust and the communities experience at BART.
 This is reflected in the entire process of surveillance technology proposal through policy development and implementation of technology.
 Each technology must go through several steps before being presented to the BART Board of Directors for approval and implementation.

 There are several guiding principles with respect to the use of District approved surveillance technology.
 First and foremost is the inherent principle that the decision to use surveillance technology should balance security and privacy interests, and shall not be used to harass, intimidate, or discriminate against any individual or group and further, the technology shall not be used for immigration enforcement actions.

 Additionally, the program must have robust controls in place to prevent the release or misuse of the data collected.

 A key success in BART's implementation of its Surveillance Program has been community collaboration.
 In each area of surveillance technology packages that were presented and approved by BART's Board of Directors; transparency and outreach to the both the community and privacy groups was vital in understanding the concerns expressed by the community as to how the technology would be used and the data protected.
-BART met with key community partners, such as Oakland Privacy and Secure Justice to understand the privacy concerns and ensure protective measures are put in place to prevent release or misuse of data collected by the technologies.
+BART continues to meet with key community partners, such as Oakland Privacy and Secure Justice to understand the privacy concerns and ensure protective measures are put in place to prevent release or misuse of data collected by the technologies.
+Additionally, throughout 2021 BART has met with California State Senate staff for Senator Wiener office on Senate Bill (SB 210) to understand privacy concerns associated with Automatic License Plate Reader (ALPR) Technology and use.

 Per the San Francisco Bay Area Rapid Transit District's Code of Ordinances, this Surveillance Annual Report is a written report concerning the specific surveillance technology in active use by the District.
 Per Ord.
-No. 2018-1, this report includes all of the following for the 7 Board approved surveillance technologies:
+No. 2018-1, this report includes all the following for the 7 Board approved surveillance technologies: